-Yet, we really don’t have to wonder what God’s will is.
-We don’t have to struggle with every decision, question every crossroad.
-We CAN know God’s will for us.
+The good news is, we don’t have to struggle with every decision, question every crossroad.
 God wants us to know His will.

 God has revealed Himself to us in the Bible.
 In His divinely inspired Word, He has made known to us everything He wants us to know about Him.
 Indeed, everything we need to know about Him to live the life He wants us to live.
 In the Bible, God has revealed His character, His plans and purposes, His thoughts, and His ways.